reframejs/reframe/docs/usage-manual.template.md

 You have full control over the "outer-part" HTML.
 (`<meta>`, `<!DOCTYPE html`>, `<head>`, `<html>`, `<body>`, `<script>`, etc.)

-There are two ways to define the HTML:
+There are two ways to define the outer-part HTML:
- - With page configs
+ - By creating a `index.html` file
- - By writing a `index.html` file
+ - Over the page configs

 Over the page config: